Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

 tool.**

 ## ACS Variable Dictionary

+Statistics produced for American Community Survey and included in ACS tables are survey-based estimates and are subject to error.
+The errors derive from research design (including instrument bias, data frame, and sampling), the survey data collection (non-response bias and response errors), and processing by the Census Bureau (data coding, compilation processes, and case weighting), as well as statistical inference error and uncertainty (which are related to sample size and variance within the measured attributes).

 The American Community Survey (ACS, 2014-2018) is the primary data source for this tool.
 Specific variables which can be evaluated in this